Civil Litigation in Thailand

 Contractual disputes

-For instance, a financial institution that has granted a loan may seek judicial enforcement if the borrower fails to repay it in accordance with the repayment schedule.
-Courts will examine the loan contract, repayment schedule, and evidence of default in payments.
-If the debt is confirmed, the court may issue a judgment ordering repayment together with interest under Section 224 of the Civil and Commercial Code.
+Debt recovery cases — Account for a significant share of civil litigation in Thailand.
+When a debtor fails to repay a financial obligation despite formal demand, the creditor may initiate legal proceedings.
+For instance, a financial institution that has granted a loan may seek judicial enforcement if the borrower fails to repay it according to the repayment schedule.
+If the debt is confirmed, the court may order repayment together with interest under Section 224 of the Civil and Commercial Code.

 Property and real estate disputes